(Any views expressed on my website are mine and do not reflect the the views of my employer(s).)

 (November 2012 – July 2017)

-Conducted regular communication with many citizen scientists through blog posts (see my Blog), emails, and in-person meetings
+Liaison to citizen scientists via blog posts (see my Blog), emails, and in-person meetings.

 Yale Graduate Student Assembly